Editor’s Note: Originally published on Apr. 17, 2020, last updated on Nov. 4, 2022.

 A. General Policies

 Once you become an Amazon seller, you’re bound to a series of Amazon rules.
-Some are general policies, and others apply to specific selling programs (e.g. FBA Small and Light, Amazon Handmade, etc.).
+Some are general policies.
+Others apply to specific selling programs (e.g. FBA Small and Light, Amazon Handmade, etc.).
 Let’s look at universal selling Amazon rules and how to avoid breaking them:

 a.
 Selling Policies and Seller Code of Conduct

-Aside from points 4 to 7 above, there are a few other Amazon rules to do with product reviews.
+Aside from points 5 to 8 above, there are a few other Amazon rules to do with product reviews.
 Amazon has a zero-tolerance policy toward sellers who break these rules.
-To avoid suspension, lawsuits, deleted reviews and listings, remember this:
+To avoid suspension, lawsuits, deleted reviews, as well as being named and shamed, remember this:

 - Don’t use review clubs or closed social media groups (e.g. Facebook groups) to solicit reviews.

-- Don’t pay reviewers in private (e.g. via Paypal) after they write a review.
+- Don’t pay reviewers in private (e.g. via Paypal) for writing a review.

-- Don’t divert negative A performance rating on a scale of 1 to … More while sending only positive feedback to Amazon.
+- Don’t divert negative A performance rating on a scale of 1 to … More while sending only positive reviewers to Amazon.